acoustic-content-samples/sample-wch-node-wrapper/README.md

 - `queryParams.facet.contains` - [Optional] Object containing the facet contains settings.
 - `queryParams.facet.contains.text` - [Optional] Limits the terms used for faceting to those that contain the specified substring.
 - `queryParams.facet.contains.ignoreCase` - [Optional] If facet.contains is used, ignore case when searching for the specified substring.
+- `queryParams.spatialsearch` - [Optional] Object containing all information required to do a spacial search
+- `queryParams.spatialsearch.position` - [Required] Object storing longitute and latitude of geoposition from where to search
+- `queryParams.spatialsearch.position.lat` - [Required] Latitute
+- `queryParams.spatialsearch.position.lng` - [Required] Longitute
+- `queryParams.spatialsearch.distance` - [Optional] Distance in kilomenters (default) to search for matching content around the position
+- `queryParams.spatialsearch.distanceUnit` - [Optional] Distance unit.
+Defaults to `kilometers`.
+Can also be set to `miles` and `degrees`
+- `queryParams.spatialsearch.filter` - [Optional] Logic for distance calulation.
+Defaults to `geofilter`.
+Can also be `bbox`.
+- `queryParams.spatialsearch.field` - [Optional] The indexed field where the geopositiong of the content item is stored.
+This normally should not be changed from the default which is `locations`.
+- `queryParams.spatialsearch.sort - [Optional] Adds a convenience sort method based on the SOLR geodist() function.
+You simply add 'asc' or 'desc' here
 - `queryParams.override` - [Optional] Easy way to override settings for a specific field.

 ---